manoranjanminz/manoranjanminz/README.md

 ### Hi there 👋
+## I am Manoranjan :)

+- 🔭 I am currently working as a Photonic IC Design Engineer at Quanfluence, India.
+Prior to that, I was a Post-doctorate fellow at IIT Bombay.
+I have a MS+PhD dual degree in the field of photonics from IIT Guwhahati, where my research work revolved around designing hybrid (de)multiplexers for optical interconnects.
+I obtained my bachelor's degree in Electronics and Communication Engineering from NIT Rourkela.
+- 🌱 Excited about the era of photonics.
+Trying to learn new things everyday and finding out ways to contribute.

 <!--
 **manoranjanminz/manoranjanminz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.